WHERE YOUR

 The MS International Federation

-We bring together the work of MS organisations to help people affected by MS around the world.
-We strengthen those organisations in countries where there is little support for people with MS. We campaign for increased awareness of the disease, provide information to our members, and support international research into better treatments and ways to manage the disease.
+We bring together MS organisations from around the world to help everyone affected by MS. We rally the global community to increase funding for MS research strengthen MS organisations in countries where there is little support for people with MS, campaign for increased awareness of the disease, and work to improve access to treatment for everyone.

-The MS Society UK
+MS Society UK

-The MS Society UK is the leading UK charity supporting everyone affected by MS. Our vision is a world free from the effects of MS and our mission is to enable everyone affected by MS to live life to their full potential.
+MS Society UK is the leading UK charity supporting everyone affected by MS. Our vision is a world free from the effects of MS and our mission is to enable everyone affected by MS to live life to their full potential.
 We provide a range of front line services designed to empower and support people affected by MS, to maintain their independence, quality of life and reduce social exclusion.

 Leave your limits behind